Shahriar-Kariman/CS4065_Assignment_2/report/report.md

 ### Shortcut Keys

-When using the short keys all 5 users had an easier time with the shortcut keys one reported they had a hard time trying to remember what number goes with the <kbd>C</kbd> key to get their desired color and one other user mentioned the shape keys where too far apart on the Key board.
+When using the short keys all 5 users had an easier time with the shortcut keys one reported they had a hard time trying to remember what number goes with the <kbd>C</kbd> key to get their desired color and one other user mentioned the shape keys where too far apart on the keyboard.

 On avrage users used the backspace about 2 times each and overall they all reported that using the key input schema wasn't dificault.

 ### Gestures

+When using gestures users were able to reliably remember which gesture does what but still had a hard time drawing them they kept drawing circles and rectangles counter colckwise, one user had a hard time with the **squiggly line** they kept drawing it upside down with the start point of the gesture in a downward motion.
+The gesture for straight line( **\\** ) was often not beign detected by the library.

+On avrage users used the backspace about 6 times and overall they all reported that the task was annoying with one users stating, "It was hard as fuck." [^1]

+### Users

+Here are the participents that helped with my investigation: [^2]

+- Isaac O'Donnell
+- Tash Zaman
+- Kirsten Donovan
+- Andrew Doucet
+- Elsa Becket

+## Conclusion

+One thing is clear with my investigation and its that having shortcut keys is better than having gestures but if we had a better library and better input devices like trackpads maybe people might find using both advantages for example if they asociated with a gesture better than a key and find that that key is to far from ones hand they could use the gesture more often than the key or use the short keys if a gesture is not being recognized frequently.

+Of course the number of gestures need to be limited and used only when the gestures are distinguishable, simple and intitive.

+[^1]: His words not mine.
+But I am inclined to agree with him.
+[^2]: For obvious reasons I did not name them as I was describing their resposes.